sjy-dv/space-voice/README.md

 ![architecture](./assets/architecture.png)

 In the current version, we are using the Qwen2.5-VL-3B-INSTRUCT model.
-It is on the lighter side among VL models, and models that are overly parameter-heavy may not produce satisfactory learning results.
+It is on the lighter side among VL models, and models that are overly parameter-lite may not produce satisfactory learning results.
 Additionally, once the next version and dataset are prepared, we plan to achieve more satisfactory outcomes through the GRPO algorithm.

 **The main reason is the necessity for a compact LLM that can operate on portable devices with limited resources, even in environments without internet connectivity.**